Skip to content

 Upon arrival at Sumburgh Airport, you will head into the main airport building.
 There is one small luggage carousel.

-There is a regular bus service that connects Sumburgh Airport with Lerwick.
+Additionally, there is a regular bus service that connects Sumburgh Airport with Lerwick.

 Is the cafe open at Sumburgh airport?